Winner of the 'Embedded Analytics Solution of the Year' at the Data Breakthrough Awards.

 What is the main difference between Embeddable and Qlik?

-The main difference is focus.
-Qlik is an enterprise BI platform with embedding capabilities, while Embeddable is purpose-built for embedding analytics directly into SaaS products as a native feature.
+Qlik is an enterprise BI platform with embedded capabilities, while Embeddable is purpose-built to embed analytics natively into SaaS products.

-Qlik offers limited customization within its BI framework.
-Embeddable allows full customization of layout, styling, interactions, and components to match a product’s design system.
+Qlik offers limited UI customization within its BI framework.
+Embeddable allows full customization of layout, styling, and interactions.

 Which platform performs better at scale?

-Embeddable is designed for high-concurrency, multi-tenant SaaS environments using multi-tier caching.
-Qlik performs well for enterprise BI but may require more operational effort for large-scale embedded usage.
+Embeddable is designed for high-concurrency SaaS environments using multi-tier caching.
+Qlik performs well for internal analytics but is less optimized for large-scale customer usage.

 How do Embeddable and Qlik handle multi-tenancy?

-Embeddable uses tenant-aware security tokens with fine-grained access control.
-Qlik supports security rules and roles, but SaaS multi-tenancy often requires additional configuration.
+Embeddable uses tenant-aware security tokens with fine-grained RLS.
+Qlik supports data isolation, but SaaS multi-tenant scenarios require additional configuration.